 - Fellowship application must be completed and submitted with fee to the Executive Office to hold a submission date.
 Cancellation or rescheduling an assigned date is a forfeiture of your application and fees.

 - Payment of application fee: $550 (USD) - Non-refundable

-- Clinical requirements: 50 cases must be submitted to the executive office.
+- Clinical requirements: 50 cases for dentists or 30 cases for laboratory technicians must be submitted to the executive office.
 Each case must be of a different patient.